unclemimo/gmpays-woocommerce-gateway/INSTALLATION.md

 1. Log in to [cp.gmpays.com](https://cp.gmpays.com)
 2. Navigate to your project settings

-### Step 2: Obtain Your Credentials
+### Step 2: Choose Your Authentication Method

-In your GMPays control panel, locate:
+GMPays supports two authentication methods.
+Choose one based on your preference:

+#### Option A: HMAC Authentication (Recommended for simplicity)
 1. **Project ID**
    - Found under "ID IN PROJECT"
    - Example: `603`